 I now think that they are in part joined together by a fourth kind of democratic struggle.
 This is the fight for modern liberty and human rights.
 It involves a resistence to the growth of the surveillance and database state and forms of 'smart' administration and corporate marketing that hollow out rather than enhance self-government, and a battle to secure forms of digital power, such as informed consent, which now need to underly all efforts for democracy and rights in the 21st century, whether these are to secure the fundamental freedoms, apply them internationally, or ensure that they assist ongoing participation.

-Let me take you to Plaza del Sol on 26 May this year, eleven days after the 15 May movement of the indignants was born:
+Let me take you to Puerta del Sol on 26 May this year, eleven days after the 15 May movement of the indignants was born:

 The Sol is at the centre of the shopping, cultural and political middle of Madrid.
 Distances in Spain are measured from its zero kilometre plaque.
 As you approach, a tent city emerges surrounded by the normal bustle of tourists and shoppers.
 The little city has entrances: narrow passageways shielded from the sun by plastic sheeting overhead.
 The passages are hot and congested with people moving in all directions.
 There are stalls facing outwards, with temporary desk-tops, across which earnest conversations are taking place or narrow entrances that open out into working spaces, such as the library or kindergarten.
 The atmosphere everywhere is businesslike and purposive.